Peshawar Zoo

-Peshawar Zoo (پشاور چهڑیاگهر) is one of the largest zoos in Pakistan and the first ever zoo in Peshawar.
+Peshawar Zoo (پشاور چڑیا گهر) is one of the largest zoos in Pakistan and the first ever zoo in Peshawar.
 It opened on 12 February 2018.
 It is managed by the Forests, Environment and Wildlife department of the Government of Khyber Pakhtunkhwa.
+It is the second largest zoo of Pakistan after Karachi Zoo.

 History

-Peshawar zoo's construction formally started on February 3, 2016, with the ground breaking ceremony being attended by Imran Khan and Chief Minister of KPK, Pervez Khattak.
-The zoo was officially opened to the public on February 13, 2018.
+Its construction formally started on 3 February 2016, with the ground breaking ceremony being attended by Imran Khan and Chief Minister, Pervez Khattak.
+The zoo was officially opened to the public on 13 February 2018.
 The zoo is spread over an area of 29 acres besides the premises of the Pakistan Forest Institute.
 It is located next to Markaz-Ul-Uloom Islamia Rahatabad.

 Some of the first animals to arrive were brought from Lahore Zoo in October 2017, these included a pair of lions and various species of ungulates including nilgai and blackbucks.
-Other animals were brought from various institutions across Khyber Pukhtunkhwa, including leopards brought from Dhodial pheasantry and a wildlife park in Malakand and an Asiatic black bear from Nathiagali.
+Other animals were brought from various institutions across Khyber Pukhtunkhwa, including leopards brought from Dhodial Pheasantry and a wildlife park in Malakand and an Asiatic black bear from Nathiagali.

 The zoo was formally inaugurated and opened to the public on 12 February 2018.
 Earlier on following the zoo's opening various animals died due to lack of medical facilities and rising temperatures in the city, these included a female snow leopard named Sonhi which died due to a clogged artery which could not be diagnosed on time and at least 2 leopard cubs which died due to heat related causes.

 In June 2018, 3 pairs of Bengal tigers arrived at the zoo from South Africa, followed shortly by the arrival of giraffes and the opening of the snake house.

-In November 2018 a herd of Arabian oryx arrived from UAE, making this the first endangered species of ungulate to be imported by the zoo.
+In November 2018 a herd of Arabian oryx arrived from United Arab Emirates, making this the first endangered species of ungulate to be imported by the zoo.